-Free online data-analysis software allows for quick and easy interpretation of raw RT-PCR results using excel-based templates.
+Data-analysis software and Excel-based templates allow for quick and easy interpretation of raw RT-PCR.
 The software identifies up and down-regulated genes and organizes the data into plots and charts which can immediately be integrated into a publication, poster, or presentation.